Window fog makes it hard to see the road ahead, and like a pesky bee to a soda can, it always comes back.

 Fortunately, car experts have clearing foggy car windows down to a science.
 Keep reading for advice on how to defog windows and some tips for making it happen faster.

-How to defog windows on a cold day
+How to Defog Windows on a Warm Day

 Getting rid of fog on the outside of the windshield when you’re running the A/C in the spring is much easier – just use your wiper blades.
 Click here for tips on how to make your windshield wipers last.